 “We are on the edge of a medical revolution in terms of surgical navigation… We could be working seamlessly in the future.
 For surgeries, this means a great gain of time and a reduction of mental work to do the connections between the virtual and the real.
 All the information arrives in real time.
 Time is the greatest beneficiary of this technology.”

 As this was a trialling procedure for the VOSTARS initiative, the future looks promising, with the headset expected to be widely available within the next 3 years.
-The next steps for the team are to develop a video feed into the visors, which would allow the surgeon to track the real time movements of camera-equipped instruments used in procedures.
+The next steps for the team are to develop an AR video feed into the visors to be used in surgery, which would allow the surgeon to track the real-time movements of camera-equipped instruments used in procedures.